jd20000/Twitter-Clone/README.md

 - **Use Online Markdown Editors**: Tools like [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io/) provide live previews.
 - **Markdown Preview in Editors**: IDEs like VSCode have Markdown preview features built-in.

-By following these tips, your `README.md` should display properly on GitHub.
-If issues persist, you can also directly view the rendered HTML or Markdown to identify specific formatting errors.

 Configuration
 The application uses a secret key for token generation and verification.
 You can find and modify it in the app.py file.